 If weather permits, students will spend their recess times outdoors.
 Preschool will follow the district's guidelines for having outdoor recess during cold and hot weather.
-If your child needs to be excused from recess, please inform his/her teacher in writing.
+If your child is not able to participate in outdoor recess due to a medical excuse, please inform his/her teacher and the school nurse in writing.